sheilasaia/paper-yadkin-swat-sovi/README.md

 ## Methodological Information ##

 **Description of methods used for collection/generation of data:**<br>
-See the associated *Earth's Future* journal article for a full description of the methods used to collect and analyze these data.
+See the associated *Ecosystems* journal article for a full description of the methods used to collect and analyze these data.

 **Methods for processing the data:**<br>
-See the R and Python scripts in this repository as well as the associated *Earth's Future* journal article for a full description of the methods used to collect and analyze these data.
+See the R and Python scripts in this repository as well as the associated *Ecosystems* journal article for a full description of the methods used to collect and analyze these data.

 **Instrument- or software-specific information needed to interpret the data:**<br>
 R (open-source, [https://www.r-project.org/](https://www.r-project.org/)) is needed to run .R files, Microsoft Excel (license required, [https://products.office.com/en-us/excel](https://products.office.com/en-us/excel)) is needed to open .xlsx files, and Matlab (license required, [https://www.mathworks.com/products/matlab.html](https://www.mathworks.com/products/matlab.html)) is needed to run .m files.
 Land use and land cover data can be opened using ArcGIS (license required, [desktop.arcgis.com/en/](desktop.arcgis.com/en/)) or QGIS (open-source, [https://qgis.org/en/site/](https://qgis.org/en/site/)).